glode67/myRepo/README.md

 # myRepo
-My first repository on GitHub
+My first repository on GitHub to share work